 These programs are only possible with your help.

 If you prefer, you can also donate by check.
 Please send contributions to Green Kill, 229 Green Kill Avenue, Kingston, NY 12401.
 Note: Checks should be made payable to Fractured Atlas, with Green Kill in the memo line.
 Green Kill is a sponsored project of Fractured Atlas, a non‐profit arts service organization.
 Contributions for the charitable purposes of Green Kill must be made payable to “Fractured Atlas” and are tax‐deductible to the extent permitted by law.
 You will receive a receipt from Fractured Atlas.

-If you are interested in volunteering or spreading the word, please send your email Green Kill will send back event announcements.
+If you are interested in volunteering or spreading the word, or if you have any questions or concernts, please send your email Green Kill will send back event announcements.